The Miami International Ballet Competition is open to dancers of all nationalities from ages 9 - 24.

 Miami International Ballet Competition does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities and operations.
 These activities include but are not limited to, hiring and firing of staff, selection of volunteers and vendors, and provision of services.
 We are committed to providing an exclusive and welcoming environment for all members of our staff, clients, volunteers, subcontractors, vendors and clients.

 MIBC MUSIC Regulations

-Miami International Ballet Competition uses digital files and will only be accepting MP3s (No other files types will be accepted).
-Music must be received by January 10th, 2022, either uploaded to your final registration form or via email to email@example.com.
+Miami International Ballet Competition uses digital files and will only be accepting MP3s (No other file types will be accepted).
+Music must be received by December 1st, 2022, either uploaded to your final registration form or via email to email@example.com.
 If received after this date, a $25.00 late fee will apply.

 Participants are responsible for a backup CD.
 The cue should not exceed 5 seconds at the beginning of the music.
 Music must be recorded at desired speed, there will be NO adjustments made during the competition.
 Double labels on CD's will cause skipping.
 Data CD's will not play without problems.
 Please use CD-R for backup discs.
 Miami International Ballet Competition is not responsible for CD playback problems or anomalies.
 Participants also need to notify the backstage manager about any music irregularities such as pauses, volume changes, etc. so that we do not re-start the performance.